 Hufft is an architecture, interior design and fabrication studio with offices in Kansas City, Mo., and Bentonville, Ark.
 We strive to bring meaning to everyday life through work that strengthens the connection between people and place.
 Hufft was founded on the belief that an open dialogue between designers and builders leads to innovative design and projects that are ultimately more valuable for the people they serve.
 Throughout our history, we have developed a rigorous approach to design that seeks to identify, understand and use our client’s biggest challenges as a catalyst for innovation.

 From our roots in residential design, Hufft has built an expanding portfolio of commercial, institutional and hospitality work.
 Today, we are a nationally-recognized, award-winning design firm that employs an interdisciplinary staff of architects, interior designers, artists and craftsmen.
-Our studio is organized to foster a collaborative, multi-disciplinary environment that expands traditional notions of the architectural practice, integrating and designers and builders into one seamless process.
+Our studio is organized to foster multi-disciplinary collaboration that expands traditional notions of the architectural practice, seamlessly integrating designers and craftsmen.

 People, Places, Concept

 We work in diverse locations, across a broad range of project types and scales.
 However, we approach each project through a consistent framework: People, Places, and Concept.
 This simple structure negotiates the complex relationships between building and site, program and budget, users and the environment into a cohesive whole that transcends mere problem-solving.
 This approach is tailored to the needs of each project, helping our clients identify and realize their goals and aspirations, while simultaneously uncovering the specific characteristics that make each project unique.

 Buildings play an integral role in creating strong human connections.
 We believe that all people deserve access to well designed, healthy, and inspiring environments that are specific to the needs and values of their community.